wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.4.9 =
+* on() event handler rolled back to .click() and .hover() for WordPress installs that still use jQuery 1.6.4 - if you can believe that.

+= 1.4.8 =
+* on() event handler for dynamic content
+* added notitle attribute
+* added title wrapping
+* fixed a few obscure bugs
+* added expandanchor class
+* added colomat-expand-only class
+* added scrollonclose attribute and scroll-to-trigger class

+= 1.4.7 =
+* Fixed auto-expand of urls with id-anchors

+= 1.4.6 =
+* Fixed JS bug in 1.4.5 - Sorry people

+= 1.4.5 =
+* Added SlideFade/SlideToggle option and visited trigers now have colomat-visited class

 = 1.4.4 =
 * JavaScript has been minified for faster page loads